AlbertBrand/vue-async-function/README.md

   }
 ```

-The second argument of `useFetch` is passed as first argument to the promise.
+The second argument of `useAsync` is passed as first argument to the promise.

 ```javascript
   setup() {